phillipunlimited/ResidentAdvisorPromoterScrappingTool/README.md

 # ResidentAdvisorPromoterScrappingTool
 A Resident Advisor Scrapping Tool for Promoters

+This tool scrapes any city or regions' promoter page on resident advisor.
+Only works for promoter page.
+Anything starting with https://ra.co/promoters/[COUNTRYCODE]/[REGION/CITY] for example -> https://ra.co/promoters/UK/London.

 Resident Advisor is an online music magazine and community platform dedicated to showcasing electronic music, artists and events across the globe.

 ## Installation